 Scalable backend rendering: we offer image rendering APIs that require us to be capable of generating many high-resolution renders from our image processing pipeline, each of which may depend on results from several of our AI-based image processing services.

 Real-time browser-based image processing: Performing complex editing operations on millions of pixels in real time isn’t easy.
 We need to use GPU acceleration, careful memory management, and extensive caching — and we’re looking at any web technology that could give us a boost.
 We use WebGL extensively, and we’re beginning to use WebAssembly to make sure photo editing always feels fluid.

-Splitting state-of-the-art AI models across the browser and the server: Many AI models won’t run in the browser, but we can’t get real-time interactivity by running solely on the server.
-We are constantly trying to figure out new ways to pre-compute as much as we can on the server, then send compact result summaries to the client that enable sophisticated real-time editing.
+Interactive AI models: Many AI models won’t run in the browser, but we can’t get real-time interactivity by running solely on the server.
+We are constantly trying to figure out new ways to use server-side precomputation with client-side postprocessing in order to make AI-generated results available interactively, to enable fast creative iteration.

 Consensus goals, independent execution.
 We value collaboration on goal setting and technical/company direction while giving individuals latitude and ownership over how these goals are achieved.

 Decathlon not a sprint.
 Creative AI is a rapidly blooming space, so we need to move quickly to build our product and grow our market.
 We all juggle multiple roles and we’re in it for the long haul.
 At the same time, we need to build a stable foundation for our future work, and ensure that we are building thoughtfully, creating a product that makes the world better, and only breaking things if we’re pretty sure we can fix them again.
 Furthermore, we understand downtime is important.
 We don’t have an explicit vacation policy, but unlike other startups we expect you to gauge your level of stress and take one when you need it.